 Admittedly, correctly guessing how many points the teams will score today, tomorrow, or at any tournament point is tough.
 Still, the risk gets more than compensated with high potential payouts.

 Betting on which team will score the most points is similar to wagering on which golfer will end a specific round in the lead.
-In fact, if you compare the 2 bets, there isn’t much to separate them from a betting perspective.
+If you compare the 2 bets, there isn’t much to separate them from a betting perspective.